Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 Conclusion

 Managing and sharing these updates doesn't have to be a headache.
-Tools like Featurebase make writing release notes a child's play and help engage your users with automated emails and in-app popups.
+Tools like Featurebase make writing release notes child's play and help engage your users with automated emails and in-app popups.